YijiaG-Jessica/YijiaG-Jessica/README.md

   Shanghai Jiao Tong University – UM-SJTU Joint Institute

 ## Current Work
-🔭 I am currently working for  **<a href="https://jieliu6.github.io/"> Liu Lab </a>** under Department of Computational Medicine and Bioinformatics at University of Michigan as a Graduate Student Research Assistant (GSRA).
+I am currently working for **<a href="https://jieliu6.github.io/">Liu Lab</a>** under Department of Computational Medicine and Bioinformatics at University of Michigan as a Graduate Student Research Assistant (GSRA).

-🌱 Working on developing the web system for knowledge graph  **<a href="https://gkb.dcmb.med.umich.edu/"> GenomicKB </a>** to accumulate human-readable knowledge about the human genome.
+Working on developing the web system for knowledge graph  **<a href="https://gkb.dcmb.med.umich.edu/"> GenomicKB </a>** to accumulate human-readable knowledge about the human genome.

-🔥 Co-authored the paper **"GenomicKB: a Knowledge Graph for the Human Genome"** published in the journal "Nucleic Acids Research" (**[DOI](https://doi.org/10.1093/nar/gkac957)**)
+Co-authored the paper **"GenomicKB: a Knowledge Graph for the Human Genome"** published in the journal "Nucleic Acids Research" (**[DOI](https://doi.org/10.1093/nar/gkac957)**)

 ## Projects
 ### Software